malladi2610/AeDAM_report/1_Introduction.md

 # Introduction

+# [This is perfected and already present in the overleaf]

 Developing a workload mapping exploration tool for Event driven accelerators.
 (AeDAM: An event Driven Mapping Exploration tool) [DSE of the Event driven accelerators]